-As it is a chronic disease, it is strongly advised to set treatment targets and goals of above options with a doctor or nutritionist for better management of diabetes.
-Via the BYON8 app, a doctor is always available for diagnosis, treatment and personalized treatments or recommendations.
+As it is a chronic disease, it is strongly advised to set treatment targets and goals of the above options with a doctor or nutritionist to manage diabetes better.
+Via the BYON8 app, a doctor is always available for diagnosis, treatment, and personalized treatments or recommendations.

 Regular physical activity that makes you sweat for at least 30 minutes three times a week.

 Avoiding long term use of medication containing corticosteroids and also

 When diagnosed with diabetes, it is important that it is managed properly to avoid outcomes that can negatively affect life and sometimes even fatal complications.
 According to the WHO and International Diabetes Federation (IDF), nearly 3% of global blindness can be attributed to diabetic retinopathy.
 Diabetes is also among the leading causes of kidney failure and reduced blood flow and nerve damage in the feet.
 This can lead to foot ulcers, their associated infections, and complications such as limb amputation, as well as severe and life-long health problems.